raulgoi/digital-electronics-3/labs/05-ffs/README.md

       end architecture testbench;
       ```

-2. Create at least one other design source VHDL file and define a different type of flip-flop, such as flip-flop D with asynchronous reset, flip-flop JK with synchronization reset, or T flip-flop with synchronization reset.
-(Prefered combination is `d_ff_rst` and [`t_ff_rst`](https://github.com/tomas-fryza/digital-electronics-1/blob/master/labs/05-ffs/assignment.md)).
+2. Create at least one other source VHDL file and define a different type of flip-flop, such as flip-flop D with asynchronous reset, flip-flop JK with synchronization reset, or T flip-flop with synchronization reset.
+(Prefered combination is `d_ff_rst` and `t_ff_rst`).

    | **Entity** | **Inputs** | **Outputs** | **Description** |
    | :-- | :-- | :-- | :-- |